pnp/blog/content/post/introduction-to-json.md

 Bottom line: **all JSON objects are valid JavaScript object literals but not all JavaScript object literals are valid JSON.**
-To convert between JSON and objects, use the `JSON` object that\'s built into JavaScript.
+To convert between JSON and objects, use the `JSON` object that's built into JavaScript.
 This is preferable to using `eval` which is prone to security issues.
 To convert JSON to a JavaScript object: